Terms & Conditions

 - 14.4 The terms of this Agreement apply to the exclusion of any terms and conditions submitted, proposed or stipulated by the Client whether such terms and conditions are contained in the Client’s purchase orders, documents or otherwise.

 - 14.5 MAP may update these Terms and Conditions by giving no less than three months’ prior notice.

 - 14.6 Subject to Clause 14.5, no change to the specific terms of this Agreement shall be binding unless it is agreed in writing by both Parties, unless such change is required by applicable law.

 - 14.7 If the Client provides MAP with a purchase order, this shall be purely for the Client’s administrative purposes only and shall not form part of this Agreement.

-- 14.8 This Agreement shall be legally formed and the Parties shall be legally bound when both Parties have agreed in writing to the relevant Proposal.
-In any event, the use or access by the Client or any User of the Service shall constitute acceptance of these Terms and Conditions.
+- 14.8 This Agreement shall become legally binding between the Parties (i) when the Client has agreed in writing to the relevant Proposal; or (ii) upon the use or access by the Client or any User of the Service.

 - 14.9 In the event of any irreconcilable conflict between the Proposal and these Terms and Conditions, then the Proposal shall prevail over these Terms and Conditions.